Let Me Stand Next to Your Fire

-"Let Me Stand Next to Your Fire" is the fourth episode of the fourth season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they deal with the Watchdogs terrorist group and a group of ghosts.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Let Me Stand Next to Your Fire" is the fourth episode of the fourth season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they deal with the Watchdogs terrorist group and a group of ghosts.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Matt Owens, and directed by Brad Turner.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and John Hannah.
 A central action scene sees a car chase featuring Coulson's flying car Lola and Robbie Reyes's (recurring guest Gabriel Luna) "Hell Charger" Lucy.
-The episode also guest stars José Zúñiga as Reyes' uncle, as backstory for the Ghost Rider character is explored, as well as seeing Axle Whitehead return as J.T.
-James to continue the season's Inhuman and Watchdogs storyline.
+The episode also guest stars José Zúñiga as Reyes' uncle, Eli Morrow, as backstory for the Ghost Rider character is explored, as well as seeing Axle Whitehead return as J. T. James to continue the season's Inhuman and Watchdogs storyline.
 It is part of the first "pod" of eight episodes for the season, subtitled Ghost Rider.

 "Let Me Stand Next to Your Fire" originally aired on ABC on October 18, 2016, and was watched by 4.78 million viewers within a week of its release.
 The episode received a positive critical response, with praise going to the car chase, the episode's use of James, and its balance of the season's various storylines.